WDongZ/CS202-SpringProject/README.md

 # CS202-SpringProject
-It is a simple project to realize a pipline CPU.
+It is a simple project to realize a pipelined CPU.